Karwieńskie Błoto Drugie

 Karwieńskie Błoto Drugie is a village in the administrative district of Gmina Krokowa, within Puck County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 6 km north-east of Krokowa, 19 km north-west of Puck, and 58 km north-west of the regional capital Gdańsk.

 History

 Karwieńskie Błoto Pierwsze and Karwieńskie Błoto Drugie once formed one village of Karwieńskie Błoto.
 In the 1590s, starost of Puck Jan Wejher brought Dutch immigrants to the village, and granted them 55 włókas of land.
 In 1604, they built a school.
 In 1666, the village suffered a flood.